 This is a cute tale about two mice that want to win the biggest Easter basket award.

-They start working on their own until they realize that this time, working together was so much better than working alone.
+They start working on their own until they realize that working together is so much better than working alone this time.

 This book comes in handy when teaching kids about teamwork.

 16. The Easter Egg Farm by Mary Jane Auch.
 Ages: 5-8

 This book is about a hen who makes colorful eggs, unlike the other hens at the farm.

 She is made fun of in the beginning, but later on, she gets to be confident and proud of her creative eggs.